jgravelle/GroqApiLibrary/README.md

 # Groq API C# Client Library

 This library provides a simple interface to interact with the Groq AI API.
-It allows you to send requests to the API and receive responses asynchronously through the `IGroqApiClient` interface.
+It allows you to send requests to the API and receive responses asynchronously using .NET 8.

 ## Installation

-To use this library, you'll need to copy the `GroqApiClient.cs` file and the `IGroqApiClient` interface file into your project.
+To use this library in your .NET 8 project:

+1. Copy the `GroqApiClient.cs` file into your project.
+2. Ensure your project targets .NET 8 or later.

 ## Usage

-1. Implement the `IGroqApiClient` interface in your application.
-An example implementation, `GroqApiClient`, is provided.
-2. Create an instance of the `GroqApiClient` class (or any class that implements `IGroqApiClient`), providing your API key.
+1. Create an instance of the `GroqApiClient` class, providing your API key.
-3. Create a `JsonObject` with your request.
-The available parameters are listed in the Groq API documentation.
+2. Create a `JsonObject` with your request parameters as documented in the Groq API documentation.
-4. Receive the response, which is also a `JsonObject`, and extract the response information accordingly.
+3. Use the client to send requests and receive responses.

 ## Examples